*This post contains affiliate links.

-These items are helpful in getting great results when you are using adhesive vinyl:
+These items are helpful for Cricut projects with adhesive vinyl:

-After you’ve cut vinyl, you know it’s time to ‘WEED!’
+After you’ve cut vinyl, it’s time to ‘WEED!’
 Weeding is where you remove the outside pieces from what you cut using a hook from the Cricut Tool Kit.

 Gently place the tape over your cut image.
 Start in the middle and move outwards.